Cutting out of the Hermione

-The Cutting out of the Hermione, or Capture of Hermione, was a naval action that took place at Puerto Cabello, Venezuela on 25 October 1799.
+The cutting out of the Hermione (also known as the capture of Hermione) was a naval action that took place at Puerto Cabello, Venezuela on 25 October 1799.
 The formerly British frigate HMS Hermione, which had been handed over to the Spanish by its crew following a vicious mutiny, lay in the heavily guarded sea port of Puerto Cabello, now under the command of Don Ramón de Chalas.

 A British frigate, HMS Surprise, was sent under Edward Hamilton to recapture Hermione.
 In naval terms this was called a cutting out operation—a boarding attack by small boats, preferably at night and against an unsuspecting and anchored target.
 This had become a popular tactic during the later 18th century.

 Background

 HMS Hermione was a frigate of the Royal Navy, commanded by Captain Hugh Pigot.
 In September 1797 a number of the crew had risen up against the tyrannical Pigot and had murdered him and nine other officers, throwing their bodies overboard.
 Fearing retribution for their actions, the mutineers had sailed Hermione to the Spanish port of La Guaira, and handed her over to the Spanish.
 The mutineers claimed they had set the officers adrift in a small boat, as had happened in the mutiny on Bounty some eight years earlier.

 The Spaniards took Hermione into service under the name Santa Cecilia, where she remained for two years at La Guaira.
 Her crew, which included 25 of her former crew, remained under Spanish guard.

 Meanwhile, news of the fate of Hermione reached Admiral Sir Hyde Parker when HMS Diligence captured a Spanish schooner.
 Parker wrote to the governor of La Guaira, demanding the return of the ship and the surrender of the mutineers but the governor only moved the ship to Puerto Cabello.
 Meanwhile, Parker dispatched HMS Magicienne under Captain Henry Ricketts to commence negotiations.
 Parker also set up a system of informers and posted rewards that eventually led to the capture of 33 of the mutineers.
 News eventually reached Parker that Santa Cecilia had been sighted in Puerto Cabello, and ordered HMS Surprise to intercept her, should she attempt to put to sea.

 Captain Edward Hamilton of Surprise decided that the honour of the Royal Navy depended on the recovery of the ship, and was determined to retake her.
 Anchoring near the port, he devised a plan to cut her out of the harbour, and asked for a boat and an extra twenty men from Parker.
 Parker declared the scheme too risky, and refused to send the men, but Hamilton went ahead anyway.